oz123/awesome-c/README.md

   comprehensive, efficient and robust software toolkit.
   [``GPL-2.0-only``][GPL-2.0-only]
 * [EFL][119] - Large collection of useful data structures and functions.
-Various licenses, all open-source.
+Various licenses, all open source.
 * [klib][76] - Small and lightweight implementations of common algorithms and data structures. [``MIT``][MIT]
 * [libcork][476] - Utility functions and structures, designed for